Nutrients, Calories, Benefits of Cracker Barrel Restaurant-restaurant, Rustic Shrimps, Plate

 The Nutritional Benefits of Red Cabbage

-Red cabbage contains powerful antioxidants such as anthocyanins, which help protect cells from damage caused by free radicals.
-These antioxidants have anti-inflammatory and anti-cancer properties.
+Red cabbage is packed with antioxidants like vitamin C, anthocyanins, and sulfur compounds.
+These antioxidants help protect your cells from damage caused by free radicals.

 read more...